- About Head & Neck Cancer

 What is human papillomavirus (HPV)?

-Human papillomavirus, abbreviated as ‘HPV’, is a very common virus that will infect the majority of people at some point in their life.
+Human papillomavirus, abbreviated as ‘HPV’, is a very common virus that will infect the majority of people at some point in their lives.
 It can affect the skin and the moist membranes that line certain parts of the body in several areas, including the:

 - Mouth and throat